 Elevate the Outdoor Unit

-Installing a cover over a mini-split system may prevent snow from falling on top of it, but the system may still be exposed to ground snow.
+Installing a mini-split winter cover over a system may prevent snow from falling on top of it, but the system may still be exposed to ground snow.
 If ground snow gets too high, the exterior unit of the mini-split may suck in the snow.
 The system will then have to work harder to melt the snow, and it may not be able to effectively heat your home.

 To prevent the outdoor unit from coming in contact with snow, consider mounting it higher up.
 Generally, outdoor mini-split units should be installed at least two feet off the ground for optimal protection.